 She is represented for plays, television & film by Conrad Williams at Blake Friedmann Literary Agency.
-She is currently editing her first book, Beautiful Things, which is represented by Zoe King at literary agency The Blair Partnership.
+She is currently editing her first book, Beautiful Things, which is represented by literary agency The Blair Partnership.

 Sadie has been Columnist of the Year for both the Society of Editors and EDF Media Awards’.
 She wrote weekly columns for The Echo and The Gazette newspapers for six years, monthly for glossy Essex Life, was commissioned to write a piece on suicide and grief for The Lancet, and was a core contributor and collective member for alternative women’s magazine Standard Issue, set up by Sarah Millican.
 She has also written for Total Production Magazine and contributed to the upcoming book SALT.

 “Lovely” – Matt Haig

 “Amazing…Sadie Hasler is a fabulous writer.” – Fleet Street Fox

 “Excellent…a perspective that mental health journals don’t cover enough.
 It is an honour to print this.” – Editor, The Lancet

 “Wonderful” – Sarah Millican

 “I can’t begin to explain how brilliant Sadie Hasler is.
 Her journalism and fictional writing is utterly exceptional.
 Breathtaking.” – Phill Jupitus